Tom Gegax: Employment and accomplishments

 Gegax was hired directly out of college by Shell Oil Company in Chicago, IL and worked from 1968 to 1973 in employee relations (later called human resources) and as a territory manager servicing service station dealers with territories in the inner city of Chicago’s southside.
 He transferred with Shell Oil to Minneapolis, MN in 1973 where he worked as a Sales Manager until 1976.

 In 1976, Gegax co-founded Tires Plus, a retail tire business, with Don Gullett.
 Tires Plus began as a small startup, emerging from an idea Tom sketched onto a restaurant napkin, and mushroomed under Tom’s leadership into a market leader with 150 upscale stores in ten states and $200 million in revenue.
-Gegax served as chairman and CEO (head coach) and was able to bypass outside investors over the years by tightly managing his company.
+Gegax was chairman and CEO (head coach) and was able to bypass outside investors over the years by tightly managing his company.

-In 2000, as the company’s majority shareholder, Gegax sold Tires Plus to Bridgestone/Firestone and currently serves as chairman emeritus.
+In 2000, as the company’s majority shareholder, Gegax sold Tires Plus to Bridgestone/Firestone and is chairman emeritus.

 Following the sale of Tires Plus, Gegax founded three companies: Gegax Advisors, The Gramercy Fund, and Gegax Family Foundation.
 Through Gegax Advisors, Tom provides consulting and coaching to business owners and high-level executives.
-As chairman of The Gramercy Fund, LLP, an angel investment portfolio of early stage companies, Gegax, along with his son, Trent, serves as an investor, director, and advisor to a variety of businesses.
+As chairman of The Gramercy Fund, LLP, an angel investment portfolio of early stage companies, Gegax, along with his son, Trent, is an investor, director, and advisor to a variety of businesses.

 As an author, Tom’s Big Book of Small Business: You Don’t Have to Run Your Business by The Seat of Your Pants (HarperCollins, 2007), has gained endorsements by America’s leading business minds, including Ken Blanchard (The One-Minute Manager), Harvey Mackay (Swim with the Sharks), and author of the foreword, Richard Schulze, Founder and Chairman of Best Buy.

 The first incarnation of the book, entitled By the Seat of Your Pants, was a best seller, with Sam's Club selling 60,000 copies to its small business clients.
 His co-author on these books was Phil Bolsta.

 Tom's first book, Winning in the Game of Life: Self-Coaching Secrets for Success (Random House, 1999), is a blueprint for creating a productive, well-balanced life.
 It received critical acclaim from publishing industry bellwethers Publishers Weekly and Booklist, from self-help and spiritual guru, Deepak Chopra, and from national business and political leaders, including Curt Carlson, Founder/Chairman, of Carlson (formerly “Carlson Companies”), as well as former vice president of the United States, Walter Mondale.